-If you are interested in incorporating this back to school project into your own lesson plans, swing by my store and download my Hopes and Dreams Banners resource today.
+If you are interested in incorporating this goal setting project into your own lesson plans, swing by my store and download my Hopes and Dreams Banners resource today.

 I would love to see photos of the banners your students create and read some of the hopes and dreams they have for this school year.
 If you’d like to share photos of your project with me, simply use #HopesAndDreams and tag me @CoreInspiration on Instagram.
 Enjoy the rest of our Elementary Entourage Back To School Bash here!